- Great color AMOLED screen

-On the well-being front, the Epix 2 will use heart rate variability measurements for stress tracking, letting you see, low, medium and highly stressful times broken down for your day.
+On the well-being front, the Epix 2 will use heart rate variability measurements for stress tracking, letting you see, low, medium, and highly stressful times broken down for your day.

 You can also see 7-day stress averages all from the stress Glance (widget) on the watch.
-That also builds in the breathe work and guided breathing features, which have become commonplace on most smartwatches and sports watches, but actually feels like some thought has gone into its inclusion on Garmin's watches.
+That also builds in the breathe work and guided breathing features, which have become commonplace on most smartwatches and sports watches, but feels like some thought has gone into its inclusion on Garmin's watches.

 You've got Garmin's Body Battery energy monitor here as well, and we compared it to the readiness scores generated by the Oura Ring 3 and felt they were telling us similar stories about our preparedness for the day.

-You're getting the Health snapshot feature from the Venu 2 here too, letting you capture four metrics from a single two-minute measurement.
+You're getting the Health snapshot feature from Venu 2 here too, letting you capture four metrics from a single two-minute measurement.
 This gives you a glance at heart rate, blood oxygen, respiration rate and stress, though there's no real sign of those multiple measurements put to good use.

 Mapping and navigation

-The original Epix got mapping, but Garmin's mapping features have a come a long way since then.
+The original Epix got mapping, but Garmin's mapping features have come a long way since then.
 It offers arguably the best mapping and navigation features on a sports watch or smartwatch, and that remains the case on the Epix 2.

 In terms of what you're getting here, there's the ability to view full-color maps for a wide range of activities.

-There's golf maps for over 42,000 courses and preloaded maps for skiing covering 2,000 resorts worldwide.
+There are golf maps for over 42,000 courses and preloaded maps for skiing covering 2,000 resorts worldwide.
 These maps are downloadable on the regular Epix 2 and already preloaded on the Sapphire edition to save you trouble.

-Using maps in general is similar to what Garmin offers on its Fenix range as far as detail, controls and how useful that mapping is to use.
+Using maps, in general, is similar to what Garmin offers on its Fenix range as far as detail, controls, and how useful that mapping is to use.

 With that color display, those maps feel lifted.
 The level of detail is much clearer to see and if you're looking to get to green space or stick to roads and paths, the Epix 2 does a fine job of helping you see that.